Live Virus Vaccines: Examples, Advantages, and More

 Additional research on using vaccines in this way is needed.

-Disadvantages and Considerations
+Disadvantages

-One downside of live vaccines is that they require refrigeration, which can limit the ability to use them in resource-limited areas.
+One downside of live virus vaccines is that they require refrigeration, which can limit the ability to use them in resource-limited areas.
 If these vaccines are not kept at the correct temperature, they can become inactive.
 If this happens, immunization may not be effective.

 Also, some live virus vaccines come as a powder and require reconstitution (restoring from a dry state) with a specific diluent (fluid) before they can be administered.
 Administrator error can also undermine the effectiveness of the vaccine.